This endangered penguin loves to watch a show about penguins - KESQ

 Since he doesn’t have any of his kind to play with, he’s taken a liking to a children’s claymation series about a family of penguins called “Pingu.”
 His caretakers pull up the videos on an iPad and he waddles over to watch them.
 They say “Pingu” is at the top of his watch list, according to a Twitter post from the zoo.

-He also enjoys documentaries abpit rockhopper penguin and watching other rockhopper penguin’s livestreaming from across the ocean at the Kansas City Zoo in the US and Edinburgh Zoo in Scotland.
+He also enjoys documentaries about rockhopper penguins and watching other rockhoppers livestreaming from across the ocean at the Kansas City Zoo in the US and Edinburgh Zoo in Scotland.

 The zoo is working with its international colleagues so Pierre can find a new place to recover and make new rockhopper friends.